Get more out of your fruit and vegies

 Discolouration, flavour and texture loss and dehydration, on top of nutrient loss, increase as cut vegies get progressively smaller.
 Dr Vincent advises that a general rule to follow is: the more finely your fresh vegetables are chopped, the more quickly you should eat them.

 “To prolong the life of your finely chopped veg – and even generate nutritional advantages – you can marinate or ferment your goods,” Dr Vincent suggests.
 “Making marinated salads like coleslaw or fermented dishes like sauerkraut are examples of ways you can eliminate the risk of dehydration and balance acid levels in your finely chopped fresh produce.”

 Give yourself a boost

-If you can’t get enough fresh fruits and vegetables into your daily diet, you can give your diet a boost with phenolic antioxidants.
-Dr Vincent also happens to be the world’s foremost expert on phenolic antioxidants and the founder of Renovatio, a range of health and wellness products that are made by extracting phenolics from Australian apples and activating them to produce turbocharged powders, tablets and creams.
+If you can’t get enough fresh fruit and vegies in your daily diet, you can give your body a boost with phenolic antioxidants.
+Dr Vincent also happens to be the world’s foremost expert on phenolic antioxidants and the founder of Renovatio.
+This is a range of health and wellness products made by extracting phenolics from Australian apples and activating them to produce turbocharged powders, tablets and creams.